Agent of Change (Enlightened): Critical reviews

 "Agent of Change" received critical acclaim.
 Brandon Nowalk of The A.V.
 Club gave the episode an "A" grade and wrote, "The happily-ever-after parade makes 'Agent of Change' a comfortable series finale, but Enlightened has never been about comfort.
 It's about a weapons-grade irritant bragging about her self-actualization.
 Another season isn't just a chance to see what this climax means for everyone.
 It's a chance to study everyone's varying degrees of enlightenment after the dust settles, apart from the Abaddonn mission, outside of the thriller crucible.
 Dramatically, thematically, cinematically, Enlightened stands alongside the very best of television drama."

 Alan Sepinwall of HitFix wrote, "Fantastic season.
 Fantastic finale.
 Bravo, Mike White."
 Roger Cormier of Vulture wrote, "In a perfect world, Enlightened would continue on and maintain its quality.
-Or maybe in a perfect world, Sunday was the end, the show leaves a beautiful corpse like it was a Judd Apatow show, and one of the final scenes of the series was Amy's never satisfied mother Helen smiling at seeing her daughter's name in print, a massive payoff that wont be forgotten for a long time."
+Or maybe in a perfect world, Sunday was the end, the show leaves a beautiful corpse like it was a Judd Apatow show, and one of the final scenes of the series was Amy's never satisfied mother Helen smiling at seeing her daughter's name in print, a massive payoff that won't be forgotten for a long time."
 James Poniewozik of Time wrote, "it was deeply satisfying as an ending to a fantastic season's story, and even more so as a restatement of the series' themes of change and openness."

 June Thomas of Slate wrote, "Well, if Mike White hadn't been campaigning for the show to be renewed, I would've been convinced that he intended this as a series finale.
 And I would've applauded his amazing ability to draw so many strands together over the course of two seasons."
 Aaron Channon of Paste gave the episode a 9.2 out of 10 rating and wrote, "Amy will be sued by the company's lawyers, and it is unclear how many heads will roll at the top of the company.
 Szidon will go down, but the ideology of corporate greed will remain intact and cagier than ever."